 The University was an early signatory of the RCUK Researchers Concordat in 2009, with its implementation earning Stirling the EU HR Excellence in Research Award in 2011.

 PhD students are welcomed into a stimulating research environment which delivers timely high quality theses.
 Guidance is provided by the principal and second supervisors who are complemented by a more general research-training programme at the Stirling Graduate Research School.
-PhD students in the CHORDS group attend the PhD training courses provided by the EPSRC National Taught Course Centre in Operational Research.
-Supportive yet formal progress monitoring is made through meetings and regular reports which are reviewed by both the School and University.
+Supportive yet formal progress monitoring is made through meetings and regular reports which are reviewed by both the Faculty and University.
 PhD students are active attendees in the Division's research seminar programme, and they participate in the annual PhD student conference.
 Students are encouraged to publish from the second year of their programme.

 The Division operates its own computing service with two computing staff and one non-computing technician, to give all researchers strong technical support.
 Two computer clusters are used purely for research, providing a total of 104 cores.
 In addition, the Division uses any idle teaching laboratories to offer a total of 350 cores.
 Further capability is provided through access to the ArchieWest system (Strathclyde).
-The Division has three special-purpose laboratories specifically for research projects.
+The Division has two special-purpose laboratories specifically for research projects.
 The first houses an audio lab,with robotics equipment and includes a communications systems lab.
 The second provides a realistic small residential environment for Home Care and Healthcare projects.
-The CHORDS laboratory provides high performance equipment for pursuing computationally intensive heuristics research.
 Library and IT support include a dedicated Science-librarian on information-seeking tools.